akotronis/FormatTablesp3/README.md

 - hyperlinks back to table of contents,
 - hyperlinks to corresponding tables on the other sheets,
 - hyperlinks to the next and previous tables on the same sheet and
-- The cells with statistical important differences are colored accordingly and have hyperlinks to the corresponding cells of the stats sheet
+- the cells with statistical significance are colored accordingly and have hyperlinks to the corresponding cells of the stats sheet

 ## Gui